-When fuel costs become sufficiently high and/or governmental air and water quality regulations became sufficiently heinous, the commercial shipping industry will look to sail power as an assist to petroleum powered vessels.
-The industry has done this before, and will do so again.
+When fuel costs become sufficiently high and/or governmental air and water quality regulations become sufficiently heinous, the commercial shipping industry will look to sail power to assist petroleum-powered vessels.
+The industry has done this before and will do so again.

-The ability to design massive sail power without need for ballast, without fixed masts interfering with loading and unloading procedures, without adding hundreds of tons and tens of millions of dollars to build costs is critical.
+The ability to design massive sail power without the need for ballast, without fixed masts interfering with loading and unloading procedures, and without adding hundreds of tons and tens of millions of dollars to build costs is critical.
 The ability to retrofit existing vessels cheaply and efficiently is paramount.

-In addition to mainline marine propulsion and sail assist, KiteShip is working on marine applications as diverse as towing oil rigs and other large marine structures, diverting icebergs from oil platforms in high latitudes and in autonomous robot towing of relatively safe cargo such as bagged water, liquid fructose and the like.
+In addition to mainline marine propulsion and sail assist, KiteShip is working on marine applications as diverse as towing oil rigs and other large marine structures, diverting icebergs from oil platforms in high latitudes, and in autonomous robot towing of relatively safe cargo such as bagged water, liquid fructose and the like.